tommie/go-coopsched/README.md

   thus it's less likely to change priority quickly.
 * There is no explicit `P`, instead replaced by a `numRunning` counter.

+## Benchmark Design

+These benchmarks use `b.N` to run a number of complete tests where 100 tasks per type are created and waited for.
+Each task performs some 100 operations, yielding in-between.
+The `noYield` versions run the same code, but skips calling `Yield` and `Wait` (depending on task type.)

+As an example, for the sleep task, a total of `100*100*b.N` calls to `time.Sleep` are performed per benchmark run.
+This is similar to the demo in hnes/cpuworker, except `ab` would continuously use 100 concurrent requests out of 10M instead of running separate batches.

 ## Initial Results (on a ThinkPad T460s laptop with external power)

 The "avg delay overhead" is how long we waited in `<-time.After`,